Wenyuan-AI4science/AetherCell/README.md

 ## License

 This project is distributed under the AetherCell Research License v1.0.
 Permitted use
 Non-commercial academic research
 Non-commercial scientific evaluation

-Internal reproduction for research purposes

-Fine-tuning, adaptation, or improvement for non-commercial research only
+Internal reproduction for research purposes Fine-tuning, adaptation, or improvement for non-commercial research only

 Conditions
 Citation of the AetherCell preprint is mandatory for any use of the repository, model, model weights, outputs, or any derived / fine-tuned / adapted / improved model in a publication, preprint, report, benchmark, presentation, or other public disclosure

-Any redistributed derivative model must retain this attribution and citation notice
+Any redistributed derivative model must retain this attribution and citation notice See LICENSE for full terms.

-Any modified version must clearly indicate that changes were made

-Prohibited use

-Commercial use

-Clinical or medical decision-making

-Redistribution of model weights as standalone assets without permission

-Removing or obscuring attribution, provenance, or citation requirements

-See LICENSE for full terms.